Caustic (optics)

 In optics, a caustic or caustic network is the envelope of light rays which have been reflected or refracted by a curved surface or object, or the projection of that envelope of rays on another surface.
 The caustic is a curve or surface to which each of the light rays is tangent, defining a boundary of an envelope of rays as a curve of concentrated light.
-Therefore, in the photo to the right, caustics can be seen as patches of light or their bright edges.
-These shapes often have cusp singularities.
+In some cases caustics can be seen as patches of light or their bright edges, shapes which often have cusp singularities.

 Explanation

 Concentration of light, especially sunlight, can burn.
 The word caustic, in fact, comes from the Greek καυστός, burnt, via the Latin causticus, burning.

 A common situation where caustics are visible is when light shines on a drinking glass.
 The glass casts a shadow, but also produces a curved region of bright light.
 In ideal circumstances (including perfectly parallel rays, as if from a point source at infinity), a nephroid-shaped patch of light can be produced.
 Rippling caustics are commonly formed when light shines through waves on a body of water.

 Another familiar caustic is the rainbow.
 Scattering of light by raindrops causes different wavelengths of light to be refracted into arcs of differing radius, producing the bow.